stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 ### Examples

-# Using NFTs in applications
+# Using NFT metadata in applications

-Before presenting metadata to users, application developers should verify whether the metadata is compliant with the applications guidelines.
+Before presenting metadata to users, application developers should verify whether the metadata is compliant with the application's guidelines.

 We remind implementation authors that the empty string for the token uri is a valid response.
 We also remind everyone that any smart contract can use the same metadata as other NFT contracts.
 It is out of the scope of this standard to define how a client may determine which smart contracts are is the original, well-known, canonical one.

+# Out of Scope
-Furthermore, accessiblity of content is not covered by the standard.
+Accessiblity of content is not covered by the standard.

-Note, that metadata might change over time.
+Properties other than resolvability of the token uri are out of scope.
+This implies that metadata might change over time (stability).

 # Related Work